hyperjumptech/grule-rule-engine/docs/Function_en.md

 ## Constant Functions

-The following functions can be immediately called from within GRL as long as the receiver value type is correct.
+The following functions can be called from within GRL as long as the receiver value type is correct.

 ### string.Len() int